English translation

 On this page, you will find useful information about starting primary school.
 As, for example, what the children have to take with them to school and whether the children will get food during school hours.

-You can apply for your child to attend school in another municipality, even if the child is legally resident in Reykjavík.
+You can apply for your child to attend school in another municipality, even if your child is legally resident in Reykjavík.
 You must apply before April 1 of each year.

-In Reykjavík, there is a choice of primary school, but if the number of pupils in individual schools has to be limited, students have priority in their school district.
+In Reykjavík, there is a choice of primary school, but if the number of students in individual schools has to be limited, students are given priority in their own school district.

 City of Reykjavík primary schools follow the National Primary School Curriculum with reference to the Reykjavík City Education Policy.
 The main objective of the Policy is for all children to grow, develop and feel happy in a democratic society that is based on human rights and respect for the diversity of human life.